Canadian Broadcast Standards Council: A History

 In 2015, the CBSC launched a new logo and a completely redesigned website.

-Andrée Noel continues as National Chair, with John McNab as Executive Director.
+Andrée Noel continued as National Chair, with John McNab as Executive Director.

 Pip Wedge - October 2016